SOFTINUX/Base/Readme.md

 #### 6. Add the first user (demo user)
 With Postman (or the program of your choice) make a POST request to this url: <http://localhost:5000/dev/seed/CreateUser>
 With command line:

 - using curl: `curl -i -X POST http://localhost:5000/dev/seed/CreateUser`
- - using powsershell: `Invoke-WebRequest -Uri http://localhost:5000/dev/seed/CreateUser -Method POST`
+- using powershell: `Invoke-WebRequest -Uri http://localhost:5000/dev/seed/CreateUser -Method POST`

 This will create the demo user with general permissions.